 Tenants in New Mexico are required to:

-• Care for their rental unit in accordance with the rental agreement.
+- Care for their rental unit in accordance with the New Mexico rental agreement.

-• Abide by all terms of the rental agreement, including security deposit payments.
+- Abide by all terms of the New Mexico rental agreement, including security deposit payments.

 Landlord Responsibilities & Rights in New Mexico